siobyrne/young-dressage-horse-program-analysis/README.md

 *Figure 6: Percentage of FEI Horses in Top Ten by Level*

-When we look at horses that competed to Grand Prix (*n*=138), the correlation between a top ten placing and level achievment is even more impressive: 90.6% (125/138) of the horses that made it to Grand Prix placed in the top ten of their division, versus a mere 9.4% (13/138) in the 11 and under placing group (Figure 7).
+When we look at horses that competed to Grand Prix (*n*=147), the correlation between a top ten placing and level achievment is even more impressive (Figure 7).
+90.5% (133/147) of the horses that made it to Grand Prix placed in the top ten of their division, versus a mere 9.5% (14/147) in the 11 and under placing group.

 ![Grand Prix Horses by Placing](images/gp-top-ten-placing.png)